Pen and Paper

 Commitment and freedom

 Here, I decided to experiment with pen and paper once more.
-Instead of buying a new Moleskin planner right away with the intent of being the most productive person on Earth with that tool, I instead opted for an upcycled notebook of my girlfriends’, that she hasn’t started using yet:
+Instead of buying a new Moleskin planner right away with the intent of being the most productive person on Earth with that tool, I opted for an upcycled notebook instead.

 The notebook doesn’t contain anything fancy.
 It’s lined, and that’s about it as far as features go.